2016 USRA Hobby Stock Rules

 11.2.6 Offset wheels are permitted and may have two (2), three (3) or four (4) inches from center of rim to mounting plane.

-11.2.7 A steel bead lock is permitted on the right rear wheel only, and may be mounted on the outside of the wheel so long as it does not add over three-quarters (0.75) of an inch to the overall width of the wheel.
+11.2.7 A steel bead lock is permitted on the right rear wheel only, and may be mounted on the outside of the wheel so long as it does not add to the overall width of the wheel.
+Mud plug may be used on right rear tire only.
+Homemade mud plugs are not allowed.

 11.3.1 Stock OEM 205/75 or 205/70, 14-inch or 15-inch passenger tires are permitted.
 Must be the same on all four wheels.